Should I send a document to the AAT by email or online?

 If you are sending us a PDF file, we prefer if it is a searchable PDF document.

-Are there any size limits for emails or documents?
+Are there any size limits for emails?

 Do I need to send a hard copy too?